instructure/inst-jobs/README.md

   to; default is none.
 - `:on_conflict` (:use_earliest|:overwrite|:loose): option for how to handle the
   new job if a singleton[#singleton-jobs] job of the same type already exists.
+- `:on_failure` (symbol): method name to call on failure.
+The method should accept a single argument (the error).
+Note that if max_attempts is greater than 1, this method will be invoked each time the job fails, prior to rescheduling.
+Also note that upon permanent failure (see :max_attempts for definition of 'permanent failure'), both the :on_failure and :on_permanent_failure methods will be invoked.
+- `:on_permanent_failure` (symbol): method name to call on permanent failure (see :max_attempts for definition of 'permanent failure').
+The method should accept a single argument (the error).

 ## Features